Not as well known as Verbier, don't tell anyone but you can ride the 4 Vallees for a lot less by staying here!

 Piste rides have as much here as any other huge ski area in Europe.
 For those who like to hoon theres some great pistes, particularly the series of red trails above Siviez and over on the Veysonnaz slopes, where you can shine on your edges at max speed.

 Nendaz also has some wonderful blue pistes for beginner riders to practice on.
-To find one of these you can get the ski bus to Siviez at 1730metres and form here take the chairlift up Tortin 2050m from there its a easy gradual descent where you can get used to practising your turns.
+To find one of these you can get the ski bus to Siviez at 1730metres and from here take the chairlift up Tortin 2050m from there its a easy gradual descent where you can get used to practising your turns.

 If your over this side on a clear day then we recommend taking the Cable car from Tortin up to the Mont Fort.
-It’s the highest point of the “4 Vallées” ski area Mont Fort (3,330 m). and also one of the most impressive panoramic views you will see anywhere.
+It’s the highest point of the “4 Vallées” ski area Mont Fort (3,330 m). and also one of the most impressive panoramic views you will get anywhere.
 From the vantage point you can see the famous Haute Route through Valais.
 To the west, the Dents du Midi and Mont Blanc;to the south, the Grand Combin with the Val de Bagnes and the Mauvoisin reservoir;to the east, the Weisshorn, Dent Blanche and Matterhorn; and to the north, the Rhône valley and the mountains of Vaud and the Bernese Oberland.

 For something a little less adventurous the Col De Gentianes also offers a long red piste where you have the option of riding to either La Chaux 2260m or Fontanet 2482m.
 Should you want to carry on from here you can head on down into Medran in Verbier via a selection of easier Blue / Red pistes.